Shepherd Gate Clock: Summary

 The system was first developed for the 1851 Great Exhibition (aka The Crystal Palace Exhibition in London), which led to Airy installing the Shepherd sympathetic system at the observatory.
 The time comes from the Shepherd Motor Clock inside the observatory.
 In 1866 the time signals from the Shepherd Motor Clock were sent across the Atlantic via transatlantic cable to America.

 Origins

 The original idea for the clock network came from the Astronomer Royal, George Airy.
 With the arrival of the railway network, a single time standard was needed to replace the various incompatible local times then in use across the country.
 Airy proposed that this standard time would be provided by the Royal Observatory.
 His idea was to use what he called "galvanism" or electric signalling to transmit time pulses from Greenwich to other clocks throughout the country, and perhaps to Europe and the colonies too.
-The new undersea cable recently installed between Dover to Calais in 1851 raised the possibility of sending time signals between England and France – this would allow longitude differences to be measured very accurately, for the first time.
+The new undersea cable recently installed between Dover and Calais in 1851 raised the possibility of sending time signals between England and France – this would allow longitude differences to be measured very accurately, for the first time.